 The first person known as the Marsh Library keeper was Dr Elias Bouhereau, a refugee from France.
 He had fled to Ireland after the Revocations of the Edict of Nantes and also donated much of his personal collection to the Library.

-In the same year as its opening Marsh’s Library was formally incorporated by an Act of Parliament known as ‘An Act for Setting and Preserving a Public Library for Ever’.
-This Act looked after the house and books placing them in trustees known as ‘Governors and Guardians of Marsh’s Library.
+In the same year as its opening, Marsh’s Library was formally incorporated by an Act of Parliament known as ‘An Act for Setting and Preserving a Public Library for Ever’.
+This Act looked after the house and books placing them with trustees known as ‘Governors and Guardians of Marsh’s Library.
 The trustees were made up of religious and state officials and their successors still oversee it.

 More Recent History of Marsh Library